 This is why i don’t fret those volatile bear markets any more, the portfolio setup can manage it.
 The reason the portfolio managed the last weeks so well is because the portfolio long term bonds and gold increased dramatically and compensated for the loss in stocks and index funds.
 That is what those assets are supposed to do, to compensate and/or limit the loss.
 Please note that the development above is somewhat affected by currency fluctuations and custom setup so it is only used as an example.

 No matter what your investing strategy is, from a FIRE perspective the golden butterfly offers you something extraordinary interesting – a whopping 6,5% Safe Withdrawal Rate (30 year based).
 That kind of changes the game a little don’t you think?
-5,6% SWR for sustained(forever) portfolio!
+5,6% SWR for a sustained(forever) portfolio!
 So if you want a stable 3K per month return to cover your expenses for 30 years you would “only” need 600K Golden Butterfly portfolio instead of a 900K index fund portfolio!
 Thats a lot less saving!

 I believe these portfolios are going to be more acknowledged in the FIRE community in the future.
 Hugging those Vanguard index funds are great for building your stash, but it´s a very volatile play and not for the faint hearted when that wealth you built over a long time is getting bigger.